Posts

 Image

 😴 Why Sensory Kids Struggle to Sleep (And 10 Weird Hacks That Actually Work) It’s 2am.
 Your child is bouncing off the walls because the moon is “too shiny,” the tag in their pyjamas feels like a chainsaw, and you’re seriously questioning whether humans actually need sleep or if that was a cruel myth invented by child-free people.
 If you’re a sensory parent, you already know bedtime is less “calm routine” and more “WWE Smackdown meets hostage negotiations.”
 But here’s the good news: there are some surprisingly weird, cheap, and genius hacks out there that actually help sensory kids wind down.
-Forget the boring advice you’ve read a million times — here are 10 real-life tricks parents swear by. 🌙 1.
-The Sock Hack For some kids, slightly damp warm socks work wonders.
-The strange sensation is regulating, almost like a mini weighted blanket for their feet.
-Weird?
-Absolutely.
-Worth trying?
-100%. 🥪 2.
-The Pillow Sandwich Don’t want to fork out £100 for a weighted blanket?
-G...
+Forget the boring advice you’ve read a million times — here are 10 real-life tricks parents swear by. 🛌 Start Here: The Sensory Sleep Toolkit If bedtime battles, night waking, or 4am chaos are your biggest struggle — this is your complete guide to what actually helps. 🌙 Read the Full Sleep Toolkit 🌙 1.
+The Sock Hack For...

 Chaos Diaries: The Roblox Takeover of My PC